A Closer Walk

 Poverty – to seek spiritual freedom from earthly attachments – Jesus was poor of the world.

 Chastity – to seek a spiritually pure life through examination of conscience and repentance – Jesus was pure and sinless.

-Obedience - to seek submission to the Lord's voice though those He has placed over us - Jesus was obedient to His Father unto death.
+Obedience – to seek submission to the Lord’s voice through those He has placed over us – Jesus was obedient to His Father unto death.

 The vows become a natural part of a members spiritual relationship with Jesus Christ through:

 1. Reading of daily prayers and scriptures 2.
-Attending a regular Wednesday evening service 3.
+Attending a regular Wednesday evening church service 3.
 Serving those in need in their locale (nursing homes, prisons, the sick) 4.
-Helping to run and maintain the Community Ministries in their locale (cleaning, prayer, youth, bible school, music, building, charitable works, etc.)
+Helping to run and maintain the Community Ministries in their locale (cleaning, prayer, youth, Bible school, music, building, charitable works, etc.)

-The Brothers and Sisters of the Community of the Crucified One also sponsor a Religious Teaching program for CCO Schools, and a Missionary Outreach Program.
-Membership in the Chapter is often the foundation for entrance into the CCO's Seminary where participating members can be trained for ordination as Lay Ministers, Evangelists, Pastors, Deaconates, Priests, and Sacristans.
+The Brothers and Sisters of the Community of the Crucified One also sponsor a Christian Religious Teaching program for Community of the Crucified One Schools and a Christian Missionary Outreach Program.
+Membership in the Chapter is often the foundation for entrance into the Community of the Crucified One’s Seminary where participating members can be trained for ordination as Lay Ministers, Evangelists, Pastors, Deacons, Priests, and Sacristans.

 If you seek a closer walk with Jesus and a way to put your faith into practice in everyday life, join us at the Community of the Crucified One and ask about joining in church ministry or attending seminary.
 Feel free to call or contact us online for more information!